What Is Quality Score? [+4 Tips for Improving Quality Score]

 3. Quality Score determines your CPC

-Your Google Ads Quality Score also matters to your business because it determines your CPC.
+Your Google Ads Quality Score also matters because it determines your cost per click (CPC).

 When you have a higher Quality Score, you pay less for clicks on your ad.
 You’ll spend less than your maximum bid, which can help you optimize your monthly ad spend by earning more clicks, leads, and sales.